Watch incredible moment Rajas hero boss fights off gunman

 The CCTV footage is currently with police, he added.

-Det Chief Insp Jim Griffiths, of the homicide and major enquiry team, said: "We believe this was a targeted attack, one which caused the victim was serious injuries.
+Det Chief Insp Jim Griffiths, of the homicide and major enquiry team, said: "We believe this was a targeted attack, one which caused the victim serious injuries.
 He is currently in hospital receiving treatment.

 "All firearms incidents are taken incredibly seriously and we are conducting a thorough investigation to establish the circumstances.